withtally/dao.new/packages/contracts-frontend/README.md

    3.3 Update `minterType` to the type of minter you have chosed.
 Options are: `MinterType.FixedPriceSequentialMinter` or `MinterType.FixedPriceSpecificIDMinter`

 4. Create `packages/contracts-frontend/.env` file similar to the `.env.example` file in the same folder.
+   The JSON RPC urls should look something like: `https://eth-rinkeby.alchemyapi.io/v2/dkgAjugSdf`.
 You can get an Alchemy api key by [signing up](https://www.alchemy.com/).

 5. Run the webapp in development mode